daafonsecato/git-github-ramp/README.md

 - On the 15<sup>th</sup> of every month, the new version of the app is pushed to a staging server where the magazine's editors can do a final review.
 - On the last day of the month, the new version of the app is pushed to production.

-Development for this project began in January.
-It is now the beginning of February and the development cycle for `v1.1` of the app has begun.
+Development for this project began in June.
+It is now the beginning of July and the development cycle for `v1.1` of the app has begun.

 ## Getting Started